spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 Environment variables
 ---------------------

-Environment variables can be displayed from the Console window (bottom right window in default layout).
+Environment variables can be displayed from the Python Console window (bottom right window in default layout).
 Click on the ``Options`` icon (the tooltip is ``Options``), then select ``Environment variables``.

-Reset all customisation
+Reset all customization
 -----------------------

-All customisation saved on disk can be reset by calling spyder from the command line with the switch ``--reset``, i.e. a command like ``spyder --reset``.
+All customization saved on disk can be reset by calling spyder from the command line with the switch ``--reset``, i.e. a command like ``spyder --reset``.